 The role play is designed to see how you work in person.
 Just as with the situational judgement test you need to put yourself into work mode, and follow the values and job description when responding to each situation.
 Gather more tips on how to address the role plays on our role play pages.

-NOMS Written Assessment and InterviewThe final assessment stage is a written exercise and interview.
+The final assessment stage features a written exercise and an interview.
 If you have come this far then you are in the final few competing for places.

-NOMS InterviewThe NOMS Interview is competency based, meaning that you need to provide examples of where you have demonstrated this competency or skill in the past.
+The NOMS Interview is competency based, meaning that you need to provide examples of where you have demonstrated different competencies and skills in the past.
 The aim of these questions is to get a picture of how you will work in the future based on how you have worked in the past.
-Ahead of the interview, review the skills required of a prison governor and the job description for the NOMS graduate programme.
-You may find it useful to prepare answers or examples for common interview questions, using the STAR method.
+Review the skills required of a prison governor ahead of the interview and the job description for the NOMS graduate programme.
+You may find it useful to prepare answers or examples for common interview questions using the STAR method.
 Finally a mock interview will help you pull together all your preparation and rehearse presenting your answers in front of an impartial audience.
-Our Skype based interviews offer that interview simulation along with feedback to help you perform even better in the real thing.
+Our interview preparation pack offers that interview simulation along with feedback to help you perform even better in the real thing.

-If you are one of the lucky people to have made it to this point the final stages are the medical and fitness tests and security checks.
+If you are one of the lucky people to have made it to this point, the final stages are the medical and fitness tests and security checks.

-In SummaryCompetition is fierce for a place on the NOMS graduate scheme, with more than 15 applicants to each position most years.
+Competition is fierce for a place on the NOMS graduate scheme, with more than 15 applicants to each position most years.
 Applicants are weeded out at each stage, so it is important that you prepare for each stage as best you can.
-This article has set out the resources available to help you prepare at each stage.
-We hope you find them useful!
+JobTestPrep has the preparation resources you need to succeed in the recruitment process and get the job you want.